Building Partner Capacity:

 Agency Affected: Department of Justice: Bureau of Alcohol, Tobacco, Firearms and Explosives

-Comments: The Department of State concurred with this recommendation and stated that it plans to work with other agencies to implement it.
+Comments: The Department of State concurred with this recommendation and stated that it planned to work with other agencies to implement it.
 State officials noted that the International Narcotics and Law Enforcement Affairs Bureau's quarterly reporting template for interagency partners currently contains a segment entitled "Problems or Challenges and Corrective Action Plan/Risk Identification Mitigation" in which the interagency partner is expected to detail any problems or challenges in implementing any of the program components and activities.
 State officials stated they will continue to remind interagency partners of this requirement and assist with correct completion of the reporting templates.

 Recommendation: To enhance U.S. agencies' performance monitoring of counter-firearms trafficking activities, the Secretary of State should work with other U.S. agencies and implementers to help ensure that quarterly progress reports identify key challenges and plans to address them.